 Pork fatback can also be crisped up and served on its own as the meat portion of a meal.
 Salted versions, with or without a strip of the back bacon, can simply be sliced and pan-fried like any other form of slab bacon.
 You may need to soak it or blanch it briefly in boiling water to remove the excess salt.
 Fresh fatback requires no soaking, but will need light salting when it's finished.
 These crisp "cracklings" can also be made by baking your fatback in the oven, and were traditionally the much-loved byproduct of rendering the fatback that way for homemade lard.

 In the French culinary tradition, thin sheets of unsalted fatback are sliced to line the baking dishes used for pates and terrines.
 The layer of fatback protects the delicate pate from the oven's heat and adds to its richness.
 Those same thin sheets can be wrapped around a lean piece of meat, such as a game bird or piece of venison, then tied in place.
 This technique, called "barding," helps the meat remain moist and tender as it cooks.
 In "larding," a related technique, the fat is cut into thin strips and inserted directly into the meat with a special needle.

 If you acquire a piece of fatback with a substantial portion of meat, it can also be slow-braised like pork belly.
-The textural contrast between the firm meat and soft, gelatinous fat isn't to everyone's taste, but when done well, it's memorably luscious.
+The textural contrast between the firm meat and soft, gelatinous fat isn't to everyone's taste, but cooking fatback this way leaves it memorably luscious.
 Several Asian cultures have variations on the dish, often simmered in a soy sauce-based marinade.
 It can also be simmered in wine, tomato sauce or other liquids to vary the flavors of the end result.
 It's especially alluring when cooled and sliced into cubes, then seared briefly at high heat to provide a crisp shell around the tender interior.